-Linda Brant Collins is Senior Lecturer and Director of Undergraduate Studies in the Department of Statistics.
-She teaches undergraduate statistics courses and advises undergraduate students minoring in Statistics (and students exploring the possibility of a Statistics major).
-Actually, she happily advises any student on campus just trying to determine which first or second undergraduate course in statistics is the right "fit" for them.
+L. Brant Collins is Senior Lecturer and Director of Undergraduate Studies in the Department of Statistics.
+They teach undergraduate statistics courses and advise undergraduates minoring in statistics.
+Actually, they happily advise any student on campus trying to determine which first or second undergraduate statistics course statistics is the right "fit" for the student.
 Make an appointment for advising!
-Go to https://lindacollins.youcanbook.me.
+Go to lbrantcollins.youcanbook.me.

 Dr. Collins supervises curriculum and technology for introductory statistics courses.
-She advises Statistics graduate students occasionally appointed as instructors of these courses.
-She helps new statistics teachers keep data in the forefront of their courses and incorporate active-learning practices in their classrooms.
+They advise Statistics graduate students occasionally appointed as instructors of these courses and help new statistics teachers keep data in the forefront of their courses and to incorporate active-learning practices in their classrooms.

-To keep courses relevant to modern computational practice in statistics, Dr. Collins incorporates permutation tests, resampling, and the bootstrap into her courses.
-Currently, she is working with a University IT team to provide RStudio Server access to students in introductory and intermediate courses.
+To keep courses relevant to modern computational practice in statistics, Dr. Collins incorporates permutation tests, resampling, and the bootstrap into their courses.

 Dr. Collins lives in Indiana, a couple of miles from the Indiana Dunes State Park.
-She comes in to Chicago on the South Shore electric commuter train.
-When the weather is nice, you might see her riding her kick scooter to campus from the 57th Street train station.
+They come in to Chicago on the South Shore electric commuter train.
+When the weather is nice, you might see them riding their kick scooter to campus from the 57th Street train station.